Lie reductions and exact solutions of dispersionless Nizhnik equation: Lie reductions of codimension one

-which can be interpreted as a nonlinear Lax representation for reduced equation~1.1 with the same value of~$\delta$.
+each of which can be interpreted as a nonlinear Lax representation for reduced equation~1.1 with the same value of~$\delta$, cf.\ the introductive part of~\cite[Section~4.1]{moro2021a}.
 In other words, reduced equation~1.1 is the compatibility condition of the system~\eqref{eq:dNReducedEq1.1Lax} with respect to~$q$.
 Note that for~$\delta=0$ we thus construct two inequivalent nonlinear Lax representations, with $\delta'=0$ and with $\delta'=1$.

 Reduced equation~1.1$^0$ is just the stationary dispersionless Nizhnik equation.
 Note that its counterpart with dispersion was studied in~\cite{marv2003a}.